QwikDev/qwik/packages/qwik/src/core/readme.md

 <docs code="./examples.tsx#qrl-usage-type"/>

-In the above example the way to think about the code is that you are not asking for a callback function, but rather a reference to a lazy-loadable callback function.
-Specifically the function loading should be delayed until it is actually needed.
-In the above example the function would not load until after a `mousemove` event on `document` fires.
+In the above example, the way to think about the code is that you are not asking for a callback function but rather a reference to a lazy-loadable callback function.
+Specifically, the function loading should be delayed until it is actually needed.
+In the above example, the function would not load until after a `mousemove` event on `document` fires.

 ## Resolving `QRL` references

 At times it may be necessary to resolve a `QRL` reference to the actual value.
-This can be performed using `qrlImport(..)` function.
+This can be performed using `QRL.resolve(..)` function.

 <docs code="./examples.tsx#qrl-usage-import"/>